amxn18/ML-Projects/README.md

 # 🚀 Machine Learning Projects Repository

 Welcome to the ultimate collection of **Machine Learning projects**!
-This repo showcases a variety of ML models and techniques including data preprocessing, training, and evaluation — all built with ❤️ and Python 🐍.
+This repo showcases a variety of ML models and techniques including data preprocessing, training, and evaluation

 ────────────────────────────────────────────
 # Links For Deployed Projects